 Unfortunately, it was a five to four decision.

-It should have been nine to O. But regardless, uh their their bill, HR eight, among other things, Sean, will do this.
+But regardless, their bill, H.R.
+8, among other things, Sean, will do this.

 That's the kind of gun control that's in their bill.

-What do you mean lower your gun?
+What do you mean, lower your gun?

-What do you mean lower your gun?
+What do you mean, lower your gun?

 Loan if you loan it.